Our Team

 Molly Quirk

 Molly Quirk is a business development professional for Ardurra, a national engineering firm that specializes in governmental infrastructure.
 She also owns MPQ, LLC., a legislative consulting firm, and operates MollyQuirkPhotography.
 Previously, she spent 19 years serving in various leadership roles in and around the Texas Legislature.
 She is the mayor of San Leanna, sits on the Greater Black Chamber Fund Development Committee and on the board of directors for the Texas Lyceum.
-Molly is an alumna of The University of Texas at Austin. @mbq22
+Quirk is an alumnus of The University of Texas at Austin. @mbq22

 Dasheika Ruffin